vmkdaily/vFlux-Stats-Kit/README.md

     $stats | Select-Object -First 1

 STEP 13.
 Write to InfluxDB
-For this step, let's assume InfluxDB is on localhost and you followed our examples thus far.
+For this step, let`s assume InfluxDB is on localhost and you followed our examples thus far.
 This means you have your InfluxDB databases created (i.e. compute, iops, summary).

     Write-FluxCompute -InputObject $stats